mlionhart/yt-chrome-extension-v1/README.md

 This is my first browser extension.

+## Overview
+YouTube Community Search is a Chrome extension that allows you to search community posts.
+You can quickly find any post, no matter how long ago you created it.

+## Features
+- Search community posts seamlessly.
+- Filter by impressions, likes, date, like rate, and response rate
+- Easy to use interface.

 ## Why I Created this Extension

 I've been a YouTuber for about 6 years, and I conduct a lot of polls and question posts on my YT community page.
 The problem is, if I want to get access to a poll or post older than a few months or years, there's no way to do that without sitting there scrolling for an hour.